fiqryq/next-boilerplate/README.md

 - absolute path import.
 - integrate with [Tailwind CSS](https://tailwindcss.com/).
-- integrate with all tailwind plugins.
 - precommit using husky.
 - commitlint.
 - lint-staged.
 - prettier.
-- theme selector.
-- auto generate sitemap.
-- auto update dependencies using [Renovate](https://github.com/renovatebot/renovate).
-- analyzes each PR's impact on your next.js app's bundle size and displays it using a commen using [nextjs bundle analysis](https://github.com/hashicorp/nextjs-bundle-analysis).

 ### 🤝 Contributing